 Here is the step-by-step standing Arnold press form:

-1) Stand with feet hip-distance apart holding dumbbells at shoulder height with arms tight to the body, and palms face in.
+1) Stand with feet hip-distance apart, holding dumbbells at shoulder height with arms tight to the body, and palms facing in.

 2) Rotate arms out to the sides.
 Palms face forward and continue to lift up into an overhead shoulder press.

-3) Pause and reverse to go back to the start position with elbows in tight, palms face in at shoulder height.
+3) Pause and reverse to return to the start position with elbows in tight, palms face in at shoulder height.